dmasny99/proj_articles/README.md

 articles.ipynb - done by Vlad
-articles_clustering.ipynb - done by Dima
+articles_clustering.ipynb - done by Dima - the most recent